South Africa (2) - Township Experience

 Sailing 2 : Turkey ; The Lycian

-Acapulco Derbyshire Dales Egypt South Africa S.A.Townships Latvia Mediterranean Cruise
+Acapulco Derbyshire Dales Egypt South Africa South Africa (Townships) Latvia Mediterranean Cruise

-This is a recent picture of some of the older youngster who have benefited through the scheme
+This is a recent picture of some of the older youngsters who have benefited through the scheme

 As well as helping youth of a poor Port Elizabeth Township the Oliver Foundation